magician333/AxisGTDSync/README.md

 //Set environment variables

-set psqlURL="user='youruser' password='yourpassword' dbname='yourdbname' sslmode='require'" //Here you need to set your postgresql url
+export psqlURL="user='youruser' password='yourpassword' dbname='yourdbname' sslmode='require'" //Here you need to set your postgresql url

-set corsURL = "???" //Optional.
+export corsURL = "???" //Optional.
 If you deploy it yourself, you need to set the URLs allowed by CORS and separate them with commas.

 go build -o main .